datasnakes/renv/README.md

 # renv (beta)

-Creating virtual environments for R.
+Creating virtual environments for R in Linux

 ## Description